We’ve all had it happen: you’re wearing your brand new beautiful shirt and you somehow get blood on it.

 The Soak involves soaking your clothing item in Oxi Clean (or another enzyme-based cleaner) for a length of time.
 It’s not hard, but it is a little time consuming.
 I’ve written detailed instructions with pictures for The Soak so click on over if you need to use this method.

-A Few Last Notes on Removing Blood Stains
+A Few More Notes to Help Remove Blood Stains

-- If at all possible, dry your clothing item in the sunshine.
+→ If at all possible, dry your clothes in the sunshine.
 As I’ve said a million times, the sun has wonderful stain-removing properties especially with protein-based stains like blood.
 Make sure the stained area is in direct sunlight for optimum results.

 Do you have specific questions about removing blood stains from clothing or fabric?

 Leave a comment and I’ll try to help!